 The University College community of faculty, staff and students is a dynamic and diverse community that celebrates Jesus Christ as the center of all life.
 This diversity and unity is reflected in an appreciation of wholeness and the integration of Christian faith in all aspects of life.
-The University College community is dedicated to helping each member develop and fulfill her or his relationship with God, neighbor and the world.
-Thus the administration, staff, and faculty maintain a personal interest in the spiritual growth of each student.
+The University College community is dedicated to helping each member develop and express their relationship with God, neighbor and the world.